elias-pschernig/Shitty-Novel/book.md

 I opened the cupboard and put on a pair of yellow latex gloves.
 I carefully remove the pokemon cards only to find a note underneath, written in crayon.
 The words are not legible, however.
 This appears to be the handwriting of a doctor.

 I give up trying to decipher it and instead lick the card.
 I instantly recognize the taste.
 "Mhh tomato juice."
 There's only one doctor I know who would drink tomato juice while wrapping a package..

+# Chapter 2

+I tried to phone up Dr. Alecan, but he wasn't answering his phone. *Damn it, Sev Alecan* I thought to myself.

+The Pokémon cards were a thoughtful gift.
+After all, I had been excited about the October Pokemon X/Y release.
+And I needed to talk to Dr. Alecan about my prescription; I was probably due for another eye exam soon.

+I popped in my car, still covered in bird shit, put my GPS in the mount, and waited about an hour for it to find a satellite.